GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/index.md

 Set a higher priority for sources you wish to prioritize.
 Larger values denote a higher priority; for example, a source event with a `priority` of 2 takes precedence over a source with a `priority` of 1.

-Only the report that matches the source event with the highest priority will be sent.
+Only the report that matches the source event with the highest priority is sent.

 ### Example code